blue0777/Image-Classifier/README.md

 If you'd like to contribute to the image classifier AI model, you can:

-*   Fork the repository on GitHub: [https://github.com/your-repo](https://github.com/blue0777/Image-Classifier)
+*   Fork the repository on GitHub: [Image Classifier](https://github.com/blue0777/Image-Classifier)
 *   Add your changes or improvements
 *   Submit a pull request